CVS, Aetna aim to finalize deal as early as December: sources

 The sources asked not to be identified because the negotiations are confidential.
 Aetna declined to comment, while CVS did not respond to a request for comment.

-Aetna shares have risen more than 7 percent since the Wall Street Journal reported last week that CVS and Aetna were in merger talks.
+Aetna shares rose as much as 6 percent on the news and ended trading up 2.7 percent on Friday at US$176.99.
+They have risen over 10 percent since Oct.
+26, when the Wall Street Journal first reported that CVS and Aetna were in merger talks.

+CVS shares ended trading down 0.2 percent at US$69.25, giving the company a market capitalization of US$70 billion.

 Healthcare consolidation has been a popular route for insurers and pharmacies, under pressure from the government and large corporations to lower soaring medical costs.